matwey/lwip-enc28j60/README.md

 extension, especially with respect to error reporting and optimization.
 (Current code relies on polling only, and utilizes neither DMA nor interrupts.)

+The official website of this repository is [at GitLab](https://gitlab.com/enc28j60driver/enc28j60driver);
+please report issues or send pull requests there.
+The project's documentation can be built with Doxygen

 Quick start
 -----------